 Dental Crowns and Dental Bridge in Hoover, AL

-Our All-Porcelain Dental Crowns Dental crowns are very effective, natural-looking caps that are placed over teeth.
+Our All-Porcelain Dental Crowns are very effective, natural-looking caps that are placed over teeth.
 A dental crown can also be placed on top of an implant and cover the entire area of the tooth, above the gum line.

 My part of the practice is kind of toned down to routine things with composite restorations, don't use anymore silver fillings, like the amalgams, but mostly all composite and bonding techniques with that.
 There's still a lot of crown and bridge to do with different materials.
 The amalgam restorations do have some mercury in them.
 The bad rep that mercury has is pretty significant.
 People are asking for the tooth matching materials now.
 The reason you need a crown or a bridge is certain teeth can't be restored any longer with routine restorations like amalgam or composites.
 When the tooth gets to that point where it's that broken down, then it has to have some type of full coverage to maintain the integrity of what's remaining of the tooth.

 As far as the crown and bridge part of it, the bridge part of it is when they have teeth missing, now with the evolution of implants, some of the bridges aren't indicated anymore.
 You can actually place implants.
 Especially if the adjacent teeth are going to be bridged or in pristine or virgin condition, then it's best to go with an implant.